 Targeting Snapper at Mt Martha Rocks Cliffs

-Check out this instructional video guide on how to catch snapper with soft plastics filmed locally in Port Phillip Bay
+Check out this instructional video guide on how to catch snapper with soft plastics filmed locally in Port Phillip Bay.

 Targeting garfish at Mount Martha

-Targeting Salmon at Mt Martha
+Targeting Australian Salmon at Mt Martha

-Salmon are powerful sports fish that school up in big numbers.
-They punch well above their weight and when hooked produce strong bursts of speed, powerful runs, and vigorous head shakes.
-Keep an eye for gutters which are patches of deeper water that Salmon will swim through in schools.
-These can be identified by the darker color of the water.
-Salmon will happily take a range of soft plastics, lures, and baits.
-Including 3 and 4-inch soft plastics and long-casting metal spoons.
-You can target them with light spinning gear such as a 2-4 kilo rod and 2500-size reel.
-However, if you are targeting them land-based on the beach or surf then you will likely jump up to a 5-10 kilo rod that’s between 9-12 feet in length paired with a 3000-size reel spooled with 15-pound braid.
+Australian Salmon are such a fun species to target.
+They school up in huge numbers and punch well above their weight.
+When hooked, they go on powerful runs, leaping out of the water with vigorous head shakes.
+Australian Salmon will happily take a range of soft plastics, lures, and baits.
+We have had the most success casting 3 and 4-inch paddle tail soft plastics in natural colours and long-casting metal spoons and working them at a fast to medium pace.
+You can target them with light spinning gear such as a 2-4kg or 2-5kg spin rod and 2500-size reel.
+If you target Australian salmon on the surf, watch for gutters and patches of deeper water that salmon swim through in schools.
+The darker colour of the water can identify these, and you will likely jump up to a 5-10 kilo rod between 9-12 feet in length paired with a 3000-5000 size reel spooled with a 15-20 pound braid.

 Check out this instructional video guide on how to catch salmon on soft plastics.
 Crazy action in this one.

-Images of fish supplied VFA and DEPI.
-All other images and videos shown on the Mount Martha Fishing Guide are Fishing Mad originals.
+The rocks and cliff face can be very slippery and quite dangerous.
+Access to this area is quite steep, so care must be taken at all times.
+Make sure you wear appropriate footwear that will stop you from slipping.
+Always let someone know you are fishing in this area, and wear adequate footwear.
+Or even better, avoid fishing there by yourself.
+Snakes are also spotted within the rocks at times, so do be careful.
+Images of fish supplied by VFA and DEPI.
+All other images and videos on the Mount Martha Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Mount Martha Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
-Please also feel free to share any fishing pictures you have from this location with us.
+If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at [email protected] with specific details in the email.
+Please also feel free to share any fishing pictures from this location with us.
 Thank you